How to Organize Cross Stitch and Needlework Fabric; The Parking Method in Counted Cross Stitch

 In our NIP (“Needlework in Progress) section, customers are invited to purchase our patterns and send in digital photos so we can document each customer’s progress.

 Here is a link I like to call, “Great Movies that Show Women Stitching.”
 In that list you will find movies that depict women stitching in them, and they are also great movies to stitch by.

 The Parking Method Defined: The “Parking Method” in counted cross stitch is really quite simple.
 Once you learn it, you will never forget it.
-The Parking Method is simply a method that is used in situations where you have many color changes and is performed row by row.
+The Parking Method is simply a method that is used in situations where you have many color changes.

 Important Tip: You can avoid thread tangling if you keep the threads straight on the canvas and do not allow them to bunch together.

-Benefits: If you are a stitcher like myself and you mark your patterns with highlighters, you will find that you’ll only need to use one color of highlighter to mark the finished 10 x 10 blocks as you finish them.
-With the Parking Method, you no longer will need to color in miniscule spaces on your pattern for each stitch using a variety of different colored markers.
+Benefits: If you mark your patterns with highlighters like I do, you will find that you’ll only need to use one color of highlighter to mark the finished 10 x 10 blocks as you finish them as there is no longer any need to color in miniscule spaces on your pattern for each stitch using a variety of different colored markers.
 This, in itself, saves time, energy, and the cost of having to purchase more and more markers to represent every color change.

 Whether you are just learning to cross stitch or are considered intermediate or an expert stitcher; I am recommending that you purchase an indispensable tool called, Cross Stitch Made Easy.
 The book covers all the information you need to get started including firstly identifying the basic equipment, accessories you'll need to create a finished project ready to hang on your wall.
 The book will teach you how to avoid costly mistakes made by those just starting out, help you save time and money on equipment, and a host of other good advice including five basic cross stitches.
 Click Here to order Cross Stitch Made Easy.